Snorkel Vest vs. Life Vest

 - Height and Weight Classification

 - Waist straps or leg straps

 Height and weight classifications should be one of the first things you look at when purchasing a snorkel vest.
 Just because a snorkel jacket fits you, doesn’t mean it will support your weight.
 All vests have height and weight restrictions that you have to take into consideration or it will not function correctly.

 Vests typically come with either straps or zippers.
-These are a personal preference for your comfort.
+These are personal preferences for your comfort.
 Many people enjoy the full support of a zippered snorkel vest while others like the minimal feel of a strap attached bib.
 These choices are entirely based on how you’re most comfortable.
 Try on multiple styles before making your purchasing decision.

 Finally, you should consider waist or leg straps.
 These straps serve to support your lower body during floatation.
 These straps are suitable for those younger snorkelers who may tire faster than their adult counterparts.
 Additionally, people with lower extremity weakness or low back problems will benefit from the lower body support provided by leg straps or straps that go below the waist.

 Now you have all the information you need to make a good choice when planning your next snorkeling trip.
 Remember each person in your party may have their personal preferences for a snorkel vest, and they may already own their favorite style.
 Getting you comfortably into the water is going to ensure you have the best snorkeling trip.